 The closed patella design provides greater support to the knee caps.
 Open patella braces provide the same pressure but have more breathability and prevent sweating or skin irritation.

 Be careful about the measurement of your brace to get the perfect fit.
 Knee braces that are too tight or too loose can make your injuries worse.
 Be aware of the measurement information before purchasing a product as the sizes vary with the brand.

 - Slip-On Vs. Wrap Around

-There are two types of braces – slip-on and wrap-around.
+Be it for men or for women, there are only two types of braces – slip-on and wrap-around.
 Slip-ons usually come in sizes ranging from small and medium to large.
 Wrap-around braces are often used as prescription solutions for knee issues.
 Hence, make sure you consult a specialist before going for this type.